-The Format setting specifies the framing to be used on the WAN link so that it matches the framing used by the T1 carrier.
-Set the Format parameter based on the type of framing the T1 carrier requires.
-If you are using an external Channel Service Unit (CSU), the framing format must match that of the CSU.
-The options are d4 (normal superframe), esf (extended superframe), slc96 (subscriber loop carrier) and slcd4 (subscriber loop carrier - D4).
+The Format setting specifies the frame format to be used on the WAN link so that it matches the frame format used by the T1 carrier.
+Set the Format parameter based on the type of frame format the T1 carrier requires.
+If you are using an external Channel Service Unit (CSU), the frame format must match that of the CSU.
+The options are d4 (superframe), esf (extended superframe), slc96 (subscriber loop carrier) and slcd4 (subscriber loop carrier - D4).

-Table 6-4 lists the DS0 time slots and their corresponding SLC[®] assignments, based on Bellcore TR-TSY-000008.
+Table 6-4 lists the DS0 time slots and their corresponding SLC® assignments, based on Bellcore TR-TSY-000008.